For unsuspecting marketers, the rise of User Generated Content marketing may seem like a sudden takeover.

 Through branded hashtags and contests, social followers can share content on your behalf in an instant.
 Here’s another awesome lookbook example from CLUSE:

 Sometimes social followers need that extra push, though.
 That’s why Instagram captions make all the difference when encouraging social UGC.
-Check out this well-crafted giveaway caption from Alex and Ani:
+Check out this well-crafted giveaway caption from Top Vintage:

 Asking for and encouraging UGC doesn’t have to be complicated.
 Captions and social posts which ask questions, request the use of a branded hashtag or encourage some action on behalf of your followers is a plus.

-If nothing else, UGC can add some much-needed flavor to an otherwise stale or overly-promotional social presence.
+If nothing else, UGC can add some much-needed flavour to an otherwise stale or overly-promotional social presence.

 How UGC Seals the Deal